Changissnz/nu_merchant_principal/README.md

 could also bypass the non-possessor's control of input and cooperation that they would have had to be bound by if not for their proprietary framework/s.

+One area that open frameworks operate in, as a critical effector variable, is <ins>confidence building</ins>.